devpro/devpro-website/src/posts/2025-10-26-minio-distribution.md

 - $20M Series A in 2017 (led by General Catalyst, Nexus Venture Partners, Dell Technologies Capital)
 - $103M Series B in 2022 (led by Intel Capital)

-The [open-source project](https://github.com/minio/minio), boasts over 58K GitHub stars and is utilized by key applications like GitLab (for object storage in Helm charts).
+The [open-source project](https://github.com/minio/minio), licensed under GNU AGPLv3, boasts over 58K GitHub stars and is utilized by key applications like GitLab (for object storage in Helm charts).

 ## Current Situation